bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 3. What is the runtime complexity of your `breadth_first_for_each` method?

+As with the DFS solution this should be O(n) because the method is simply taking each tree node and running a simple comparative operation to check whether or not right and/or left values exist and can be added to the queue.
+Once again there is no nesting of loops and no extra operations being performed beyond the left and right comparisons, so this should not be exponential.

+I solved this recurisvely and I don't believe that should negatively impact the runtime but I'm not positive on that.

 4. What is the space complexity of your `breadth_first_for_each` method?

+Space complexity should again be O(n) because the fundamental idea is to run the anonymous function for every node in the tree.
+The requirement here would again be equal to the number of nodes in a given tree.

 5. What is the runtime complexity of the provided code in `names.py`?